 - Look around your house first, at high shelves and low cupboards and hidden nooks.
 Could the kitten get onto a shelf holding valuable or fragile items?
-Could she become trapped inside a cupboard?
+Could it become trapped inside a cupboard?

-- Fold and secure your window blinds cord with a rubber band, out of kitty's reach.
+- Fold and secure your window blinds' cord with a rubber band, out of kitty's reach.
 If she gets tangled up in it, she could strangle.